Maya Riviera Beaches

 Scuba diving in Cozumel.

-San Miguel port, Cozumel, dock for a squillion cruise ships as well as ferries from Playa del Carmen.
+San Miguel de Cozumel port, dock for a squillion cruise ships as well as ferries from Playa del Carmen.

 A deep sea pier was built in the 1990s for cruise ships to dock in Cozumel's town of San Miguel, causing great damage to the reefs; San Miguel is now a regular stop on Caribbean cruises and the local jewellery shops are booming while the coral gets chewed by ship's screws and attacked by varied unpleasant contaminants.